Form 8.3 - Secure Income REIT Plc

 Sale

-NB: The additional change of 2,137 shares since our last disclosure on 24th May 2022 is due to a transfer in of a discretionary holding.
+NB: The additional change of 4,000 shares since our last disclosure on 25th May 2022 is due to a transfer out of a discretionary holding.

 (b) Cash-settled derivative transactions